Diving into Famous Modern Art: More Than Just Squiggles and Squares?

 • Key Names: Henri Matisse, André Derain.

-• Iconic Example: Matisse's Woman with a Hat or The Joy of Life.
+• Iconic Example: Matisse's Woman with a Hat or Derain's The Pool of London.

 Expressionism (c.
 1905-1920s)